codemaker2015/Unity3D-Agora-Voice-Sample/README.md

-# Hello Unity3D Agora
+# Unity3D Agora Voice Sample

-The Hello Unity3D Agora Sample App is an open-source demo that will help you get voice chat integrated directly into your Unity3D game applications using the Agora Gaming SDK.
+The Unity3D Agora Voice Sample App is an open-source demo that will help you get voice chat integrated directly into your Unity3D game applications using the Agora Gaming SDK.

 With this sample app, you can: